Vicba/blog/content/blog/design/index.md

 A thoughtfully designed website is intuitive, easy to navigate, and enjoyable to use.
 Similarly, well-designed physical products consider ergonomics, functionality, and accessibility, ensuring that users have a seamless and satisfying experience.

 A great example is **Airbnb**, where two out of the three founders were professional designers.
 They implemented a lot of images to the app and gave it a simplistic design.
+The beautiful images from each property makes you desire to go to one of those places.